sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 });
 ```

-This enables or disabled the annotations if `enabled` is set.
-This respects the
-`showAnnotations` value if empty.
-The `enabledTypes` value is a list of
-annotation types to enable for this viewer.
-If empty, will respect default types
-for that annotator.
+This turns the annotations on if `enabled` is set to `true`.
+This respects the `showAnnotations` value if empty.
+The `enabledTypes` value is a list of annotation types to enable for this viewer.
+If empty, will respect default types for that annotator.

 ### Example

-Enable all annotations, turn off for Image Viewers, and enable only point
-annotations on Document viewer:
+Enable all annotations, turn off for Image Viewers, and enable only point annotations on Document viewer:

 ```js
 preview.show(fileId, token, {